 --

 Have more questions about Cuba?
-Here is a list of local Cuban Travel Experts who can help you or you can message us any questions you have.
+Here is a list of local Cuban Travel Experts who can help you or you can chat with us to get answers to any questions you have.
 And before your trip, make sure to check out: